CTO at the Innovation Hub for Daimler Fleetboard.

 My current interest areas are:

-- Machine Learning applications.
+- Machine Learning and AI applications.

 - New interface paradigms like conversational and voice interfaces.